What's the Difference Between Muscular Endurance and Muscular Strength?

 How often should I work on both?

 Really, it depends on your goals and where your weaknesses lie.
 "We are often more adapted genetically to one versus another," says Stankiewicz, so if you're simply looking to feel more balanced, then adjust your schedule to favor your weak link.
-(P.S.
-Genetic tests like 23andMe can give you a hint about your muscle composition.)
 In general, though, three sessions a week for both is the standard recommendation, or two if you're new to training.